 But what friends will you share those memories with, and how will you meet them?

-If you’re an introvert, you may already be worried about the answer to those two questions.
-The good news is, you’re not the only one.
-Many introverts have walked those halls before you, and many will be walking with you during your college experience, as well.
+If you’re an introvert, you may already be worried about those two questions.
+The good news: You’re not the only one.
+Many introverts have walked those halls before you, and many will be walking with you during your college experience.

-Spoiler alert: we know you’re going to be just fine!
-But, to calm your nerves, here are some handy tips that all introverts should take advantage of in order to find friends in college.
+Spoiler alert: You’re going to be just fine!
+But, if you still need to calm your nerves, here are some tips all introverts should take advantage of to find friends in college.

-Many resident hall assistants (RAs) create open-door policies during the first few weeks of college in order to increase community and encourage residents to socialize with each other.
-This entails that residents keep their doors open when they’re in the room (and, you know, awake and dressed), so hallmates can pop their heads in to make small talk when they walk by.
-To put it simply, an open-door policy is a tool to force friendships between you and your neighbors in the dorms.
+Many resident hall assistants (RAs) have open-door policies during the first few weeks of college to increase community and encourage residents to socialize with each other.
+What that means is residents keep their doors open when they’re in the room (and, you know, awake and dressed), so hallmates can pop their heads in for small talk when they walk by.
+To put it simply, an open-door policy is a tool to facilitate interaction—and eventually friendships—between you and your dorm neighbors.

 This may not sound super appealing at first if you’re an introvert.
 However, the open-door structure can work to your benefit by giving you friendly faces to say hi to, and possibly long-lasting friends.

-Open-door conversations can be awkward at first, so remind yourself that college is a new experience for everyone, and the other residents are most likely feeling the exact same way!
-Besides, it will be a lot more awkward if you go through the entire semester not knowing your hall mates' names.
+Open-door conversations can be awkward at first, so remind yourself that college is a new experience for everyone, and the other residents are most likely feeling the same way!
+Besides, it will be a lot more awkward if you go through the entire semester not knowing your hallmates' names.

-If your hall doesn’t have an open door policy, ask your RA if you can create one, or keep your own door open and see who strolls in!
+If your hall doesn’t have an open door policy, ask your RA if you can create one, or just keep your own door open and see who strolls in!
 After all, the most outgoing people are the ones most likely to say 'hi' and they can be a valuable resource in meeting other folks in your dorm.

 Unplug from devices

 A huge no-no when it comes to meeting new people is to lock yourself in your dorm room with your Xbox or TV.
-While these devices may seem harmless, they take away from the face-to-face interactions and personal encounters that can be so important in the early days of college.
+While these devices may seem harmless, they make it harder to have the face-to-face interactions and personal encounters that are so important in the early days of college.

 You won’t be able to make friends if you prioritize your relationship with your favorite TV characters above other students, so stay out of your dorm room and immerse yourself in campus life by walking around outside and participating in group activities as much as possible.

-That isn’t to say that college students should never have access to TV or video games.
-For some, small doses of screen time can provide a much needed break from college chaos, and, if you’re an introvert, blocking out alone time can be necessary to replenish lost energy from social interactions.
+That isn’t to say that you should never use TV or video games.
+Small doses of screen time can give you a much needed break from college chaos.
+And, for introverts, blocking out alone time can be necessary to replenish lost energy from social interactions.

 However, it is important to know yourself, and think about if your TV usage is adding to or taking away from your college experience.